 A vacuum cleaner is a pretty simple machine, right?
 Switch it on, suck up the dust, empty the bag, put it away – clean floors for days!

 Well, it's not quite that straightforward.
 As vacuum cleaner technology evolves, so does performance.
-So while that Hoover your parents had in the 1970s was at the cutting edge of innovation, it's practically an ancient artefact now.
+So while that Hoover your parents had in the 1970s was at the cutting edge of innovation at the time, it's practically an ancient artefact now.

-Before you turf your barrel vac, though, just make sure you're buying a stick vac that performs well – we've found that stick vacuums at the more expensive end of the market are the only ones that can outperform traditional barrel and upright vacuums.
+But before you turf your barrel vac, just make sure you're buying a stick vac that performs well.
+We've found that stick vacuums at the more expensive end of the market are generally the ones that can outperform traditional barrel and upright vacuums.
 There are some seriously poor performers that come cheap, so don't get sucked into buying one of those.

-Stick vacuums at the more expensive end of the market are the only ones that can outperform traditional barrel and upright vacuums
+Stick vacuums at the more expensive end of the market are generally the ones that can outperform traditional barrel and upright vacuums

-Battery performance is improving, too, so if your old stick vac isn't holding its charge any more, you could try upgrading the battery (if that's possible with your model).
+Battery performance is improving too, so if your old stick vac isn't holding its charge any more, you could try upgrading the battery (if that's an option for your model).
 But otherwise you may need to invest in a newer product that comes with longer battery life.

-That said, batteries take on average 4.5 hours of charging to give just 13 minutes of use on full power, so a new vac may not be the answer to all your troubles.
+That said, batteries take on average four and a half hours of charging to give just 13 minutes of use on full power, so a new vac may not be the answer to all your troubles.
 Check our stick vacuum reviews to get the full picture.

 If you want to feel like you're living in the future, a robot vacuum cleaner is just the ticket.
 They work best in certain types of home, though, so if you're living in a carpeted house with lots of stairs, they may not be for you.